 If you use Intercom to communicate with customers, you’re in luck.
 It’s extremely easy to implement a customer experience (CX) program with Wootric’s entirely code-free Intercom Messenger Integration and start gathering feedback right in Intercom chat.
+Wootric’s NPS microsurvey can be integrated with Intercom Messenger with one click and survey responses automatically appear in Intercom user records.
+This makes it easy to set up automated follow-up messages to survey respondents based on their sentiment.
 Whether or not you use Intercom and Wootric, you can adapt a close-loop process to your own systems.

-Lead-gen software startup Albacross recently shared how they were able to swiftly automate a full-cycle NPS program using Wootric’s Intercom Messenger integration.
+Lead-gen software startup Albacross recently shared how they were able to swiftly automate a full-cycle NPS program.
 While the team started out by simply sending NPS surveys through Intercom, they quickly realized the value in closing the loop with all of their respondents–detractors, passives and promoters.
-For Albacross, automating a close-the-loop process with Wootric’s Intercom integration took just a few simple steps and the results have been incredible.
+For Albacross, automating a close-the-loop process took just a few simple steps and the results have been incredible.
 Albacross has been able to understand its detractors on a whole new level, and they’ve been able to leverage promoters to drive more business.

 Read on for how you can easily do the same.